 The Platinum Cardhas proven to be a popular option when it comes to airport lounge access.
 Why?
 Because not only do you get Priority Pass but you also get access to several first-class airline lounges, too.

 With this card, AmEx gives you a membership called Priority Pass Select.
 As you will recall above, there is no plan called “Select” that you can buy directly from Priority Pass.
 This is a version created especially for credit cards.
 It gives you all of the same benefits, with the exception of there being no access to United Club lounges.
 My guess is that it’s structured this way because of United’s partnership with Chase.

 So aside from that, the American Express Platinum’s Priority Pass Select is essentially the same as the Prestige Membership ($399).
 You get unlimited free access for yourself and $27 per visit for guests.

-When you consider that the Platinum Card’s annual fee is $450, it’s a good deal.
+When you consider that the Platinum Card’s annual fee is $450, you can start to see what features it provides and what fees it offsets.
 Especially considering that you get an annual benefit of $200 in credits to cover airline fees plus a bazillion other perks.
 Check out my American Express Platinum review to learn about all the benefits you will get + the current signup bonus.

 PenFed Travel Rewards American Express

 I don’t have this card, but I have been a member of PenFed for a few years now.
 Before you continue reading I must warn you…